SFPC/sfpc.github.io/teachingasart.md

 ### Syllabus

+Weekly class of 2.5 hours that includes lectures and group discussion.
+Weekly assignments and readings that require minimum 3 hours of work.
+Office hours with the teacher and teaching assistant.

 Week 1: Learning.
 Introduction of the course and the instructor's practice and Teaching philosophy.
 Questions about Learning.

 Week 2: Curriculum.
 What is a curriculum?
 Artists as educators, performance artwork as curriculum, Joseph Beuys & Fluxus, Judy Chicago & Feminism, Allan Kapprow & Happening.